sailpoint-oss/developer.sailpoint.com/products/idn/api/authorization.md

 ## Scopes

-Scopes are granular permissions you can add to personal access tokens (PATs) to create a token that has the least level of privilege needed to fulfill its function.
+Scopes are granular permissions you can add to personal access tokens (PATs) to create tokens with the lowest level of privilege necessary to fulfill their functions.
 Unlike user levels, which apply to any PATs created by a user, scopes can be unique to each PAT.
 This allows a single user to have multiple credentials with different privileges that support unique use cases and software applications.
 Using scopes is beneficial to security - if a bad actor compromises any one of the credentials, the bad actor can only perform the limited set of operations defined by the credential's scopes, significantly reducing the potential damage that can be done.

 Scopes contain one or more rights, low level permissions that grant access to individual endpoints.
 This means that a single scope, like `idn:access-request:manage`, can grant access to multiple API endpoints.
 To determine which scopes a credential needs, you must first identify which endpoints the credential needs to invoke.
 Each endpoint's API specification indicates which scope is necessary to call the endpoint.
 You can use this approach to curate a list of scopes that must be applied to the credential to call the necessary endpoints.
 [Learn more about how to find an API's required scopes here](#identifying-necessary-authorization-for-an-endpoint).